Pliind/nginx-setup/README.md

 > *Domain-info.
 > For every subdomain you need to make a CNAME pointer to your dynamic IP (for static IP use A pointer), don't forget to point subdomain @ also, orelse letencrypt will fail when validating domain.com (even if www.domain.com works)

-Why Nginx?
-Nginx will place itself as an old-time telephone operator between the internet and your own network, simply speaking.
-A request from hass.domain.com will make the operator (nginx) have a look inside its catalogue and find what internal IP it should direct you to, meanwhile keeping the connection encrypted.

 >This is my first repo and I'm self taught in Linux, so please bear with me if some of my methods are the "slow way"